davidhiguita/js-challenge-video-clipper/README.md

 This app allow you load a video from youtube (using the id) or adding a url where is video uploaded.
 Next images will show you some instructions to use this app.

 To save data of this app (I don't use any permanent storage like LocalStorage).
 I'm using [React Api Context](https://reactjs.org/docs/context.html) to save data (clips and main video).
 For styles I used [material-ui](https://material-ui.com/).
+Also I used [create-react-app](https://github.com/facebook/create-react-app) to create basic template for this app.

+To run the app you must install dependencies and start it:

+1. `npm install` or `yarn install`
+2. `npm start` or `yarn start`

 ![App init](screenshots/0-ch-init.png)
 ![Playing default video](screenshots/1-ch-init-playing.png)